 How to Use a Multimeter

-Continuity is the single most important function for embedded hardware gurus.
-This feature allows us to test for conductivity of materials and to trace where electrical connections have been made.
+Continuity is quite possibly the single most important function for embedded hardware gurus.
+This feature allows us to test for conductivity of materials and to trace where electrical connections have been made or not made.

 Set the multimeter to 'Continuity' mode.
 It may vary among DMMs, but look for a diode symbol with propagation waves around it (like sound coming from a speaker).

 Now touch the probes together.
-The multimeter should emit a tone (Note: Not all multimeters have a continuity setting.
-Only the cool ones do).
+The multimeter should emit a tone (Note: Not all multimeters have a continuity setting, but most should).
 This shows that a very small amount of current is allowed to flow without resistance (or at least a very very small resistance) between probes.

-On a breadboard that is not powered, use the probes to poke at the ground pins.
+On a breadboard that is not powered, use the probes to poke at two separate ground pins.
 You should hear a tone indicating that they are connected.
 Poke the probes from the VCC pin on a microcontroller to VCC on your power supply.
 It should emit a tone indicating that power is free to flow from the VCC pin to the micro.
-If it does not emit a tone, then you can begin to trace the route that net takes and tell if there are breaks in the line, wire, breadboard, or breaks on the PCB trace.
+If it does not emit a tone, then you can begin to follow the route that copper trace takes and tell if there are breaks in the line, wire, breadboard, or PCB.

 Continuity is a great way to test if two SMD pins are touching.
 If your eyes can't see it, the multimeter is usually a great second testing resource.